top of page

 Harvesting Guidelines

-Wormwood, a perennial herb, can be harvested twice a year depending on its intended use.
 The best time to harvest for bitter compounds is during full bloom in September, while essential oils peak in June and July.
 However, the leaves deteriorate in quality once the plant starts to bloom.
-The entire herb can be harvested by cutting at the base, or the leaves can be partially harvested in the spring and the flowering branches in the summer.
-To ensure good quality dried material, wormwood should be dried at room temperature as essential oils start to deteriorate at temperatures of 95 °F (35 °C).
+The entire herb can be harvested by cutting at the base, or the leaves can be partially harvested in the spring, and the flowering branches in the summer.
+To preserve its medicinal quality, wormwood should be dried at room temperature, as essential oils deteriorate at temperatures above 95 °F (35 °C).
 Bitter compounds, on the other hand, are relatively stable after drying and storage.

 Safety: